hazelcast/hazelcast-packaging/README.md

 ### How to print version information

-This command prints Hazelcast IMDG, Management Center and the tool's version information to the console output:
+This command prints Hazelcast, Management Center and the tool's version information to the console output:

 ```
 $ hz -V
 CLI tool: 4.2020.12
-Hazelcast IMDG: 4.1.1
+Hazelcast: 4.1.1
 Hazelcast Management Center: 4.2020.12
 ```